 The film kickstarts with Adriana, a 13-year-old girl from Mexico City, being kidnapped by sex traffickers.
 As her brother Jorge dodges immigration officers and incredible obstacles to track the girl’s abductors, he meets Ray, a Texas cop whose own family has been affected by sex trafficking.
 Therefore, he joins hands with Jorge in his mission to rescue his sister.
 This deeply disturbing film highlights the challenges one deals with, thanks to a corrupt system.

 A respected Secret Service agent Robert Scott (Val Kilmer) is assigned the kidnapping case of Laura Newton (Kristen Bell), the missing daughter of a high-ranking political figure.
 Scott is teamed up with rookie Curtis (Derek Luke).
 Aided by the FBI and the CIA, the team discovers a sex trafficking operation that may lead them to Laura’s kidnappers.
 David Mamet does a fine job of writing and directing this political thriller.

 Read More: Best Movies of All Time

 2. The Whistleblower (2010)

 Inspired by true events, the film revolves around Kathy (Rachel Weisz), an American police officer who takes a job working as a peacekeeper in post-war Bosnia.
-Her expectations of helping to rebuild a devastated country are dashed when she uncovers a dangerous reality of corruption and sex trafficking.
-It is a film that’s both eye-opening and difficult to watch.
+Her expectations of helping to rebuild a devastated country are dashed when she uncovers the dangerous reality of corruption and sex trafficking.
+It is a film that is both eye-opening and difficult to watch.

 Read More: Most Sexist Movies